nathanieldchu/ubuild_CCF/join.md

     the hiring process.
 If you think that Tezza might be a good place for you to grow in the next stage of your life, take a look at our <a href="https://www.tezzafoods.com/join/the-process" title=""><strong>hiring process</strong></a>.
-The dream is that the hiring dance we do together will be actually helpful instead of an exhausting pain in the ass.</p>
+The dream is that the hiring dance we do together will be actually helpful and fun for you instead of an exhausting pain in the ass.</p>
 - template: detail-content
   block: text-1
   headline: Team support